JuliaIO/HDF5.jl/doc/jld.md

 Also, when writing, undefined array entries will cause an error.
 I don't currently anticipate changing this behavior.

 ### /_refs
-<a id="refs"></a>

 For any "container" object in / that needs to reference sub-objects, there's a group of the same pathname under _refs containing the references.
 The referenced items are either datasets or groups (depending on whether they also need references).

-NOTE: TODO (currently `/_refs` has a flat organization)

 ### /_types
-<a id="types"></a>

 Each new type (CompositeKind) gets described by a dataset in `/_types`, containing a 2-by-n array of strings.
 Row 1 contains the field names, row 2 the corresponding Julia type declaration.
 (When viewed in h5dump, these look like pairs.)
 This dataset also has a "Module" attribute, consisting of an array of strings that encodes the module hierarchy.
 The Module attribute is necessary for Julia to reconstruct the object in the case where the given type is not exported to Main.
-The array of name/type pairs is there (1) to help [readsafely](#readsafely), and (2) to assist other languages in interpreting \*.jld files.
+The array of name/type pairs is there (1) to help [readsafely](#data-types-and-code-evolution), and (2) to assist other languages in interpreting \*.jld files.